tarunbeerelli/RLEF-code/RESULTS.md

 matched `base-loop`.

 **S1** trains single-shot on attention parameters and reaches **18.0%**, indistinguishable from `base-single`'s 17.2% (z = 0.23).
-Attention adaptation alone does not move first-attempt capability, so for the attention arms in-loop gains are not smuggled single-shot competence.
+Attention adaptation alone does not move first-attempt capability, so for the attention arms, any in-loop gain is repair rather than single-shot competence in disguise.

 ### 5.2 The capacity-controlled ablation